News: 4 May 2020

 Crowd filling Willis Street during VJ day celebrations, Wellington, 15 August 1945.
 Photo: John Dobree Pascoe.
 Collection: Alexander Turnbull Library Ref: 1/4-001829-F

-New Zealand will join countries around the world to mark this significant anniversary in 2020.
-It gives us the opportunity to reflect on the devastating impacts of this war on all who endured it.
+This significant anniversary gives New Zealand the opportunity to reflect on the devastating impacts of this war on all who endured it.
 To acknowledge the experiences of all those who served on the front lines and at home.
-To remember those lost and honour those precious few still with us.
+To recall their hopes for the future.
+To remember the approximately 12,000 New Zealanders who died in the war and honour those few veterans still alive today.

-VE Day – The end of the War in Europe, 8 May 2020
+The end of the War in Europe – 8 May 2020

-The Prime Minister, Rt Hon Jacinda Ardern, and Governor-General, Rt Hon Dame Patsy Reddy, recorded video messages to mark the 75th anniversary of VE Day.
+The Prime Minister, Rt Hon Jacinda Ardern, and Governor-General, Rt Hon Dame Patsy Reddy, recorded video messages to mark the 75th anniversary of VE Day on 8 May 2020.
 Due to the restrictions in place in response to the COVID-19 pandemic, the National Service at Pukeahu National War Memorial Park was not able to go ahead.

 Find out how New Zealand commemorated the end of the War in Europe